ebi-gene-expression-group/atlas-web-bulk/README.md

 Here is the usage of this script:

+- -n Use this flag if you would not like to do any build, just execute the application.
 - -f Use this flag if you would like to build the front-end javascript packages.
 - -b Use this flag if you would like to build the back-end of the web application.
 - -h Displaying the help file of this script.

 If you don't give any flags, or you add both then the script is going to build both front and back-end part of the web application.